EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 The statue that is left is an animated statue, and when someone attempts to open the door, it attacks.

 ## Room 2
+Forgotten barracks.
+In this room is old rusted weapons, broken bunks and empty armor racks.
+There are a few orc skeletons on the floor

 ## Room 3
 This room houses three sarcophagi, with two undead orc soldiers and a undead orc mage.
 When the tomb sends out that energy, they break open of the sarcophagi